SI 04030.050 The SSI Hearing Decision

 Identify the payment continuation cases with a stamp “TERMINATION INPUT NEEDED” on the decision routing Form HA-5051.

-If disability payments are continuing, terminate the title XVI payments on the basis of the FO copy of the hearing decision or dismissal or the ALJ's memorandum requesting termination of those payments, since the HO forwards the folder to ODAR Headquarters for retention during the time for requesting review by the AC.
+If disability payments are continuing, terminate the title XVI payments on the basis of the FO copy of the hearing decision or dismissal or the ALJ's memorandum requesting termination of those payments.
+The HO forwards the folder to the SSANRC.

 If the HO staff has not done so, annotate the FO copy of the hearing decision or dismissal in payment continuation cases “TERMINATION NECESSARY.”